supercollider/rfcs/rfcs/0002-abstract-object.md

 The additional class needs to be explained and understood.
 Currently, I can see no technical drawbacks.

-Regarding delegator subclasses, it is not clear how to make forwarded keyword arguments work.
+Regarding future delegator subclasses of `AbstractObject`, it is not clear how to make forwarded keyword arguments work.
+The same issue exists in the current object prototyping method and it probably needs to be solved separately.

 # Unresolved Questions